 Yeah, it's an extraordinary development.

-Uh and and I just can't believe after all of this, it's come back round to James Comey, may have improperly mishandled, classified information, shared it as part of a vendetta to get Donald Trump, and he's facing as much criminal liability as his number two guy, uh Mr. McCabe.
+And I just can't believe after all of this, it's come back around to James Comey, may have improperly mishandled classified information, shared it as part of a vendetta to get Donald Trump, and he's facing as much criminal liability as his number two guy, Mr. McCabe.

 Why do they slow walk?